In 1933, a poor Italian-American teenager led the dramatic New Haven garment workers strike that lifted thousands of women out of poverty.

 The Connecticut State Board of Education sided with the strikers, notifying the labor commissioner that school age children were working in factories.
 A letter from the board described a “little girl” working for the LeRoy Shirt Company who earned 37 cents for working 24 hours.

 The most dramatic confrontation of the strike probably happened on May 1, when Yale Divinity students joined the striking Lesnow workers on a picket line outside the shirt factory.
-Their ranks were swelled by strikers from other shirt companies.
+Strikers from other shirt companies swelled their ranks.
 Thugs, hired by Lesnow Brothers, reinforced the police presence.

-That day, the height of the strike, Lesnow’s male employees decided to join the revolt and walked off the floor.
+That day, the height of the New Haven garment workers strike, Lesnow’s male employees decided to join the revolt and walked off the floor.
 Lesnow Brothers shut its doors.

 By May 3, Lesnow’s signed a contract with Sidney Hillman and Jacob Potofsky, another ACWA official.
 The workers got a 10 percent wage, health insurance and a pension.
 A year later, a new garment industry code shortened their days to 35 hours a week in the dress industry and 40 hours in the shirtmaking business.